Subscribe for more updates!

 The best Scrabble book in the world!

-Breaking the Game explores Scrabble strategy, providing tips to Scrabble players on any level.
-Whether you’re a Scrabble newcomer or a practiced expert, this site shows the various tactics used by the best players in the world and gives you the tools to master Scrabble strategy.
+Breaking the Game explores Scrabble strategy for players of all levels.
+Whether you’re a Scrabble newcomer or a veteran Scrabble expert, this site presents the various tactics used by the best players in the world and gives you the tools to master Scrabble strategy.

 This site covers Scrabble using the CSW (International) lexicon.
 If you live in North America, please switch to the TWL (North America) lexicon on the right side of the menu.

 To start, we’ve created a list of Scrabble tips for new players who want to improve their game.
 All of these strategies and more are further explained in our strategy section, but this page should serve as a good one-page starter for anyone who wants to learn Scrabble strategy and improve their Scrabble skills.